Thursday, October 29, 2015

 ---Imagine you have the opportunity to teach another person who does not know what the Atonement is.

----Consider as you study Leviticus 16 what this chapter can teach them about the Savior’s Atonement.
+high priest offered sacrifice for all the people.---Consider as you study Leviticus 16 what this chapter can teach them about the Savior’s Atonement.

 ---Summary of Leviticus 16:1–6 :Aaron, who served as the high priest, was required to change into simple white linen clothing and offer sacrifice for himself before he could enter the tabernacle and perform the sacrifices the Lord required on the Day of Atonement.